 Things to do in Yosemite National Park

-Half Dome: Is one of the most popular hikes in America.
+The half dome is one of the most popular hikes in America.
 You need a permit to do this hike and must pre-book.
 If you are lucky enough to get a spot on this hike, I’m jealous.

-Other activities in Yosemite
+Summer activities in Yosemite

 Scenic Drives in Yosemite National Park